 Appointment with Words: where does Agatha Christie feature in the OED?

-Tomorrow sees the anniversary of the death of Agatha Christie, a doyenne of the whodunnit, or as the celebrated humourist Ogden Nash put it, a murdermongress.
+Agatha Christie was the doyenne of the whodunnit, or as the celebrated humourist Ogden Nash put it, a murdermongress.
 In a career spanning 50 years, she wrote over 60 detective novels, as well as collections of short stories and plays.
 In addition, she indulged her romantic side by writing a number of novels in the romance genre, under the pseudonym Mary Westmacott.

 My own love affair with all things Christie began when I borrowed Cards on the Table from the school library.
 Based around a murder committed during a bridge game, it was particularly memorable, at least for me, as it represented the bridge score cards in facsimile form.
 It also made me want to learn how to play the card game.
 Since that day, I have worked my way through all of her novels (some multiple times), some of her plays, watched the film and TV adaptations, while also managing not to give away the identity of the murderer in The Mousetrap.

 Christie’s world is not that of the hard-boiled gumshoe, who pads the streets looking for clues and dispensing wisecracks a-plenty.
 Indeed, her two most celebrated creations – Hercule Poirot and Miss Marple – are quite the opposite.
 The fastidious Belgian Poirot is much more of an armchair detective, who is disdainful of the mania (as he sees it) to hunt for clues and visit crime scenes.
 Instead, he much prefers to exercise his legendary grey matter (or grey cells as he puts it), and put his faith in order and method.